fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v2/milling_examples.md

 ![Pic](img/logo1.jpg)

-Toolmarks on bottom could be greatly reduces by adding a finish pass.
+(Toolmarks on bottom could have been greatly reduces by adding a finish pass.)

 ![Pic](img/logo2.jpg)